Built out of a desire to help standardize behavioral neuroscience research

 A group of neurons within the hippocampus called place cells display unique firing rates when an animal enters a specific location in space and are thought to form a cognitive representation or map of where the animal is in space.

 How Can I Test Spatial Memory in Rats and Mice?

 There are several tests for spatial memory in rats and mice, and one of the most common is the T-Maze.
 The T-Maze is named so because it is shaped like a T. In the T-Maze, the rodent starts at the base of the T and must choose between two arms to receive a reward that is placed at the end of either arm.

-Rodents with deficits in working memory will have trouble remembering the previous path it took.
-These types of deficits are often seen in Alzheimer’s disease, and therefore the T-Maze and spontaneous alternation task are useful for testing rodent models of Alzheimers’s.
+Rodents with deficits in working memory will have trouble remembering the previous path they took.
+These types of deficits are often seen in Alzheimer’s disease, and therefore the T-Maze and spontaneous alternation task are useful for testing rodent models of Alzheimer’s.